adaau/Marina-OLD/ReadMe.md

 #About
 MARINA is a boat-sharing app to connect boat owners and boat renters.

-The premise behind this "sharing economy" app is to create a marketplace for boats: owners seldom use their boats; renters don't have access to boats.
-By using the app, owners can monetize their boats during idle time while renters get access to a huge supply of boats.
+The premise behind this "sharing economy" app is to create a marketplace for boats: owners, who seldom use their boats, can monetize their boats during idle time and offset some of the huge operating costs; renters, who don't have access to boats, can now have access to a huge supply of boats.

 #Features
-##Owners can:
+###Owners can:
 * List a boat, with fields including:
   - Description
   - Type